MaureenMOguche/WajeSmartAssessment/README.md

 - After running the command, two containers will start: `waje.db` and `waje.blogapi`.
 - Access the Swagger documentation at [Swagger](http://localhost:5000/swagger/index.html).
 - Send requests to the API at http://localhost:5000/api/v1.

+# About the Application\*\*

+    This application is a simple blogging system that allows an admin user to create blogs (by entering blog title and url).
+Authors (other users) can then register and begin to make posts on the different blogs.

+## Feature List

+- Admin

+  - Login with predefined credentials (username: superadmin, password: Password@123)
+  - Create Blogs
+  - Disable or Enable Authors from making posts
+  - View List of blogs
+  - View list of authors

+- Authors
+  - Register/Login
+  - View list of blogs
+  - make posts (including media files)
+  - Comment on posts
+  - Like posts